hedii/laravel-gelf-logger/README.md

             // This optional option determines the port on which the gelf
             // receiver host is listening.
 Default is 12201 'port' => 12201,

+            // This optional option determines the chunk size used when
+            // transferring message via UDP transport.
+Default is 1420.
+            'chunk_size' => 1420,

             // This optional option determines the path used for the HTTP
             // transport.
 When forgotten or set to null, default path '/gelf'